What is the difference between ISO 9001 and ISO 14001? [+Template]

 Despite the large number of ISO standards available for organizations to follow, two stand out from the rest.
 According to the latest results, ISO 9001:2015 is the world’s the most popular standard, with 878,664 valid certificates.
 In second place is ISO 14001:2015 with 307,059 valid certificates.
 In a distant third is ISO 22000:2005 & 2018 with just 32,120 valid certificates.

 The reason so many organizations are certified to ISO 9001 and ISO 14001 is because of their focus.
 Quality management for ISO 9001 and environmental management for ISO 14001.
 Two areas of significant importance in our globalized world.

-Though there are similarities between the two, they are ultimately ‘looking at’ different areas.
+However, despite some overlap, they are ultimately ‘looking at’ different areas.
 So if you are considering certification, you need to be sure that you pick the appropriate standard!

 What is ISO 9001?

 ISO 9001:2015 (which replaced ISO 9001:2008) is the international standard for Quality Management.
 It sets out the policies and procedures you need to implement to meet customer requirements and enhance customer satisfaction.

 ISO 9001 helps you identify your objectives and determine the processes and resources required to achieve your desired outcomes.
 This can help you demonstrate that your business has the systems and controls in place to meet customer needs.
 This is achieved by implementing a Quality Management System (QMS).

 Having a QMS in place helps you deliver your products or services to your customers in an efficient and repeatable manner.

 Perhaps most importantly, ISO 9001 can help you do this whether you a large or small organization.
 The requirements are agnostic when it comes to size.
 Implementing them will help whether you are an organization of five or one of five thousand!